saharatijol/saharatijol/README.md

 <h1 align="left">Hi ya'll 👋, I'm Sahara</h1>
 <h3 align="left">Passionate about learning🌱.
 Our ability to share knowledge and experiences drives me and always be looking for a larger room to be around great people.
 I’m seeking opportunities to shift into the software and web development industry.</h3>

-- 🔭 I’m currently working on **a full-stack application called ChowNow with our team!
-Check us out** [here](https://github.com/chow-now/capstone)
+- 🔭 I’m currently working on a full-stack application called ChowNow with our team!
+Check us out [here](https://github.com/chow-now/capstone)

-- 🌱 I’m currently learning **ReactJS and Gastby.
-Also, diving deep into building custom Rest APIs**
+- 🌱 I’m currently learning ReactJS and Gastby.
+Also, diving deep into building custom Rest APIs

+- 💬 Ask me about anything, I am happy to help

 - 📫 How to reach me **sahara.tijol@gmail.com**